idkrandomuser123/gen2terminalorsmthig/README.md

 some shell i made for like no reason

 ## Installation
-Windows: go to releases tab
+Windows: go to releases tab \n
 Linux support soon

 ## Commands